Train Hopping Charlottesville

 “Yeah…I know…I know…the right train will come,” Teardrop said.

-Teardrop and I slept between the shards of broken glass by the abandoned side track and ballast, leaning against the retaining wall.
-We heard the sound of steel churn only once, a southbound train, before falling back to sleep.
+The once clear blue sky became a dark sea of wispy swirls, its waves crashing in like a monstrous swell.
+We slept between the shards of broken glass in the ballast by the abandoned sidetrack, leaning against the retaining wall.
+We heard the sound of steel churn only once that night, a southbound train, before falling into a deep sleep.

 “Ya wanna beer babyyy…it’s not fuckin’ rocket science…it’s either yes, or goddamn no….hahaha…cough…cough…”